Ryland Brickson Cole Tews vs. Hundreds of Beavers

 Yeah, what was the point where you realized that a beaver mascot was funny enough to carry the jokes for a full film?

 I think it had to be the beaver because it’s such an industrious animal.
 First, it’s a Northern Wisconsin animal.
-We shot everything there and in northern Michigan, and they live up there.
+We shot everything there and in Northern Michigan, and that's where beavers live.
 But also, they’re the most like humans, I guess.
 And they have funny big buck teeth.
 They have that big tail.
 They’re always building big beaver dams and lodges.
 So, it becomes this great question later in the movie of like –

 [He lowers his voice in a raspy drawl in the style of Tom Waits]